mas-bandwidth/gafferongames/content/post/udp_vs_tcp.md

 Instead of treating communications between computers like writing to files, what if we want to send and receive packets directly?

 We can do this using UDP.

-UDP stands for "user datagram protocol" and it is another protocol built on top of IP, just like TCP, but this time instead of adding lots of features and complexity it is just a very thin layer over IP.
+UDP stands for "user datagram protocol" and it's another protocol built on top of IP, but unlike TCP, instead of adding lots of features and complexity, UDP is a very thin layer over IP.

-With UDP we can send a packet to a destination IP address (eg. 112.140.20.10) and port (say 52423), and it will get passed from computer to computer until it arrives at the destination computer or is lost along the way.
+With UDP we can send a packet to a destination IP address (eg. 112.140.20.10) and port (say 52423), and it gets passed from computer to computer until it arrives at the destination or is lost along the way.

-On the receiver side, we just sit there listening on a specific port (eg. 52423) and when a packet arrives from <em>any computer</em> (remember there are no connections!), we get notified of the address and port of the computer that sent the packet, the size of the packet, and can read the packet data.
+On the receiver side, we just sit there listening on a specific port (eg. 52423) and when a packet arrives from _any_ computer (remember there are no connections!), we get notified of the address and port of the computer that sent the packet, the size of the packet, and can read the packet data.

-UDP is an unreliable protocol.
-In practice, most packets that are sent <em>will</em> get through, but you'll usually have around 1-5% packet loss, and occasionally you'll get periods where no packets get through at all (remember that there are lots of computers between you and your destination where things can go wrong...)
+Like IP, UDP is an unreliable protocol.
+In practice however, most packets that are sent _will_ get through, but you'll usually have around 1-5% packet loss, and occasionally you'll get periods where no packets get through at all (remember there are lots of computers between you and your destination where things can go wrong...)

-There is also no guarantee of ordering of packets.
+There is also no guarantee of ordering of packets with UDP.
 You could send 5 packets in order 1,2,3,4,5 and they could arrive completely out of order like 3,1,2,5,4.
-In practice, they will actually arrive in order almost all of the time, but again, you cannot rely on this!
+In practice, packets tend to arrive in order _most_ of the time, but you cannot rely on this!

-Finally, although UDP doesn't do much on top of IP, it does make one guarantee for you.
-If you send a packet, it will either arrive in whole at the destination, or not arrive at all.
-So if you send a 256 byte packet to another computer, that computer cannot receive just the first 100 bytes of the packet, it <em>must</em> get the full 256 bytes of data.
-This is pretty much the only guarantee you get with UDP, everything else is up to you!

-<strong>TCP vs. UDP</strong>
+UDP also provides a 16 bit checksum, which in theory is meant to protect you from receiving invalid or truncated data, but you can't even trust this, since 16 bits is just not enough protection when you are sending UDP packets rapidly over a long period of time.
+Statistically, you can't even rely on this checksum and must add your own.

+So in short, when you use UDP you're pretty much on your own!

+## TCP vs. UDP

 We have a decision to make here, do we use TCP sockets or UDP sockets?